SebastianMaciel/react-minimalist-form/README.md

 - `watch`: A function to track specific fields or the entire form state in real-time.
 - `setFieldValue`: Programmatically update any field by path.
 - `registerField`: Add new fields at runtime.
+- `unregisterField`: Remove a field and its state at runtime.
 - `errors`: Object containing validation errors.
 - `isValid`: `true` when the form has no validation errors.
 - `isSubmitting`: `true` while `handleSubmit` is running.